-Next, click on the image you wish to add the Alt Text to.
+Next click on the image you wish to add the Alt Text to.
 Scroll down and locate the “Alternative Text” field.
-Add your text in the space provided, and hit the Update button.
-That’s it, you’re done!
+Add your text in the space provided, and then hit the Update button.
+Done!

 Bonus: Logo Image Optimization

 A company logo is an image that is found on pretty much every business website out there.
-Typically appearing in the header, it is the first image a search engine will encounter on a website.
+Typically appearing in the header, it’s the first image a search engine will encounter on a website.